rust-lang/rfcs/active/0000-refine-immutables.md

 Also, there is a reason that Rust's mutation control semantics are designed the way it is. `mut`/`&mut` are not actually designed around *mutability*, but *exclusive accessibility*.
 What Rust has is not *mutation control* but *uniqueness and aliasing control*, and `mut` actually means "this is a variable that you can request exclusive access of", not *necessary* "this is a variable that is mutable".
 So conversely, a variable without the `mut` keyword, is just a variable that "you cannot (statically) request exclusive access of", not *necessary* "a variable that is immutable".
 (Exclusive/mutable access to immutable values can be requested and checked dynamically with the `UnsafeCell<T>` family of types.)

 But it is still better to catch more bugs on spot, and calling partially moved values "not mutated", is hardly justifiable.
-The RFC author (@CloudiDust) believes that, uniqueness and aliasing control is but an implementation detail.
+The RFC author believes that, uniqueness and aliasing control is but an implementation detail.
 If the keyword is called `mut`, then "mutable" and "immutable" should fit programmer intuitions.

 **Alternative 3.** Go all the way and forbid full outbound moves from immutable variables as well.